-5 Home Remedies For Dry Skin In Toddlers
+5 Natural Home Remedies for Dry Skin in Babies & Toddlers

 By Tasneem Sariya

 Your toddler has cracked flaky skin and chapped lips.
 His itchy skin has him scratching incessantly and he may be surprised and scared to see his skin peel off.
 Or, he may feel irritation or a burning sensation, if red or flaky patches develop on his skin.
 His chapped lips may also bleed and the tightness of the dry skin can cause him great distress and discomfort.
 Of course, you’re worried.
-However, dry skin in children is quite common and can be tackled using simple home remedies.
+But dry skin in toddlers and children is quite common and skin care in children and toddlers can be done using simple home remedies for baby dry skin.

 With their sensitive skin, toddlers are no strangers to dry skin symptoms.
 Cold weather, indoor heating or air-conditioning and the dry air outside makes the baby's skin loose moisture and this can cause dry skin.
 The blazing summer sun and chlorinated pool water may also cause skin problems in children.